DISPLAY 6-22-2025

 SETTING THE SCREEN RESOLUTION

-EAW looks pretty good straight out the box, however it can look incredible if you fiddle a bit with the newer resolution settings.
-By default, EAW plays and was designed for 640x480 screen resolution.
-However, in the EAWv1.1 patched game, Higher Resolutions where introduced and may leave you wanting to ditch the default resolution if you want more.
-Read on for information for advantages, possible resolutions and drawbacks of changing the resolution.
-Yes there are some downsides to increasing the games resolution.
+EAW looks pretty good straight out the box for a 1998 default graphics of a 640x480 screen resolution, however it can look much improved if you fiddle a bit with the newer and un supported resolution settings found in a EAWv1.1MPS patched game where the higher Resolutions where introduced and may leave you wanting to ditch the default resolution if you want more.

 Setting W and H: